Facebook iconWhat Is An Event Loop IN Javascript: A Beginner Guide - F22 Labs

 1. Call Stack

-The Call Stack is a data structure where JavaScript keeps track of function calls.
-When a function is invoked, it is pushed onto the stack, and when it completes execution, it is popped off.
+The Call Stack is a data structure that tracks the order of function execution.
+When a function is called, it is pushed onto the stack, and once it finishes, it is removed allowing the next task to proceed.

 2. Callback Queue (Macro Task Queue)

-The Callback Queue stores callback functions from asynchronous operations (such as setTimeout or event listeners).
-Once the Call Stack is empty, the Event Loop moves tasks from the Callback Queue to the Call Stack for execution.
+The Callback Queue (also known as the macrotask queue) stores callbacks from asynchronous operations like setTimeout and event listeners.
+Once the Call Stack is empty and all microtasks are processed, the Event Loop moves one macrotask at a time into the Call Stack.
 This queue handles macro tasks, including:

 • setTimeout